Dakraid/AssistanceMCP/README.md

 A minimal Model Context Protocol (MCP) server built with FastMCP.
 It augments a primary LLM with:

 - Co-Reasoning: Query a configured text-only model via OpenRouter to get advisory solutions/considerations.
+- Co-Writing: Ask a secondary LLM for story considerations, complexities, and continuity guidance for an ongoing story (advisory; not prose).
 - Image Processing: Use a vision-enabled model via OpenRouter to describe images.
 Includes a utility to convert images (file path or URL) to base64.

 This project uses PydanticAI to talk to OpenRouter for text reasoning, and OpenAI-compatible Chat Completions for vision.